-We don’t really have any real plans for July 4 this year.
+We don’t really have any real plans for the Fourth of July this year.
 It’s a strange year with all that’s going on… the majority of the typical town celebrations in our area have been cancelled, most of the kids are working, and so is Mark.

 Maybe we will be able to catch some distant fireworks over the pasture like we have in past years, or maybe one of our neighbors will put on another great display like they’ve done before…. who knows.
 We’re just planning on playing it by ear and staying flexible, which is how we’ve had to conduct most things in our lives lately, right?

 But even though we aren’t having a big family gathering, I still like having a little bit of seasonal decor out.
 I already showed you my July 4 Tiered Tray earlier this week.
-I also decorated my entryway table very simply, using things I already had.
+I also decorated my entryway table with very simple Fourth of July Vignettes, using things I already had.

 This is my favorite way to decorate–putting groupings of various things I own into new arrangements.
 It’s a great way to save money, but even better, it allows me to use things that have sentimental value that I might not ordinarily have sitting out.
 Plus, it just keeps things fresh and interesting in my home.

 Fourth of July Vignettes for the Entryway Table

 I found the fabric flag banner in my mom’s holiday decorations last week while my sister and I were sorting through my parents’ house.
 I didn’t know exactly what I wanted to do with it when I brought it home, but it works perfectly here.

 I made the vintage-looking books using brown paper grocery bags and my mini stamping set.
 You can see how I made other versions HERE and HERE.
 I keep using this idea over and over, because it’s so easy and works well with so many different vignettes.